hotschedules/frontend-challenge/README.md

 `npm run build`

 The build will re-run everytime you update your source.

-To View the Project

-	navigate to test-app/react_app.html
-	open html file in browser
+To view the Project navigate to test-app/react_app.html open html file in browser.

 Props for the component